pycontribs/ruyaml/README.rst

     `msinn <http://stackoverflow.com/users/7185467/msinn>`_)

 0.12.18 (2016-11-16):
-  - another fix for numpy (re-reported by Nathanial Burdic)
+  - another fix for numpy (re-reported independently by PaulG & Nathanial Burdic)

 0.12.17 (2016-11-15):
   - only the RoundTripLoader included the Resolver that supports YAML 1.2